-Assessment must be ongoing to reflect changes in the beneficiary's life and the changing prioritized personal outcomes over time such as strengths, needs, preferences, abilities, and the beneficiary's resources.
-Reassessment is the process by which the baseline assessment is reviewed and information is gathered for evaluating and revising the "working" POC.
+Assessment must be ongoing to reflect changes in the recipient's life and the changing prioritized personal outcomes over time such as strengths, needs, preferences, abilities and the recipient's resources.
+Reassessment is the process by which the baseline assessment is reviewed and information is gathered for evaluating and revising the overall POC.

-A reassessment is required when a major change occurs in the status of the beneficiary, the beneficiary's family, or the beneficiary's prioritized needs.
-A reassessment must be completed within seven calendar days of notice of a change in the beneficiary's status.
+A reassessment is required when a major change occurs in the status of the recipient, the recipient's family, or the recipient's prioritized needs.
+A reassessment must be completed within seven calendar days of notice of a change in the recipient's status.

-NOTE: The beneficiary/family may request a complete POC review by the LGE at any time during the POC year if it is felt the POC is unsatisfactory or is inadequate in meeting the beneficiary's service needs.
+NOTE: The recipient/family may request a complete POC review by the LGE at any time during the POC year if it is felt the POC is unsatisfactory or is inadequate in meeting the recipient's service needs.